 West Chester, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the borough.

-The per capita income in West Chester in 2010 was $33,496, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $133,984 for a family of four.
+The per capita income in West Chester in 2018 was $35,816, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $143,264 for a family of four.
 However, West Chester contains both very wealthy and poor people as well.

 West Chester is a very ethnically-diverse borough.
 The people who call West Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Chester residents report their race to be White, followed by Black or African-American.
+West Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.35% of the borough’s residents.
 Important ancestries of people in West Chester include Irish, German, Italian, English, and Polish.

 The most common language spoken in West Chester is English.
 Other important languages spoken here include Spanish and Langs. of India.